 Understanding “The Hound of Heaven”

 The poem is based on a passage in Psalm 119.
-In verses 65-72, the psalmist is reviewing his life and sees a person who disobeyed God’s word.
+In verses 65-72, the psalmist reviews his life and sees a person who disobeyed God’s word.
 The psalmist understands that God afflicted him for a good purpose and, in doing so, took him from disobedience to obedience.
-God broke him down and brought him to his knees in order to draw him to his Creator in faith and trust.
+God broke him down and brought him to his knees to draw him to his Creator in faith and trust.

-Take a minute to read the psalmist’s words, a short bio about Francis Thompson, and then watch the video of Thompson’s epic poem (full text of the poem is on the video).
+Take a minute to read the psalmist’s words and a short bio about Francis Thompson, and then watch the video of Thompson’s epic poem (the full text of the poem is on the video).

 Psa 119:65-72 Thou hast dealt well with thy servant, O LORD, according unto thy word.
 Teach me good judgment and knowledge: for I have believed thy commandments.
 Before I was afflicted I went astray: but now have I kept thy word.
 Thou art good, and doest good; teach me thy statutes.
 The proud have forged a lie against me: but I will keep thy precepts with my whole heart.
 Their heart is as fat as grease; but I delight in thy law.
 It is good for me that I have been afflicted; that I might learn thy statutes.
 The law of thy mouth is better unto me than thousands of gold and silver.